tlverse/tlverse-handbook/05-origami.md

 (respecting time), where the fit of the learning algorithm is (constantly) updated as more data accrues.
-In general, the rolling origin scheme defines an initial training set, and, with each iteration, the size of the training set grows by $m$ observations, until time $t$ is reached for a particular fold.
+In general, the rolling origin scheme defines an initial training set, and, with each iteration, the size of the training set grows by a batch of $m$ observations, the size of the validation set remains constant, there might be a gap between training and validation times of size
+$h$ (a lag window), and new folds are added until time $t$ is reached in the validation set.
 The time points included in the training set always lag behind behind those in the validation set.
-In addition, there might be a gap between training and validation times of size $h$ (a lag window).

-To further illustrate rolling origin cross-validation, we show below an example with three folds.
+To further illustrate rolling origin cross-validation, we show below an example that yields three folds.
 Here, the first window size is fifteen time points, on which we first train the candidate learning algorithm.
 We then evaluate its performance on ten time points with a gap ($h$) of five time points between the training and validation sets.